newrouge/newrouge.github.io/_posts/2021-12-11-Powervision-3.md

 * <a href="https://therealunicornsecurity.github.io/Powervision-1/">Part 1</a>
 * <a href="https://therealunicornsecurity.github.io/Powervision-2/">Part 2</a>

-# Part 1: Summary
+# 1. Summary

 In <a href="https://therealunicornsecurity.github.io/Powervision-1/">Part 1</a>, we decrypted and retrieved the full firmware of the programmer,  in <a href="https://therealunicornsecurity.github.io/Powervision-2/">Part 2</a>, we reverse engineered the communication protocol on the USB link.
 Now holding all the cards, we can achieve our primary goal, that was **bypassing the licensing system** in place!

-# Part 2: Licensing functions
+# 2. Licensing functions

 The ultimate goal of the exercice is to be able to use the PowerVision without a valid license.
 It can be achieved in many different ways: forging a license, or disabling the verification it is subjected to, or deleting/ignoring the VIN locks.
 For neophytes, the <a href="https://en.wikipedia.org/wiki/Vehicle_identification_number">Vehicle Identification Number</a> is a unique identifier stored in the <a href="https://en.wikipedia.org/wiki/Electronic_control_unit">ECU</a>.
 A VIN Lock is therefore essentially just an VIN stored in the programmer, used to ensure the device will not be used to program anything else.
 Here are a few sample VINs for Harley Davidson: